 Why Don't I Just Combine the Results Section with the Discussion Section?

-It's not unusual to find articles in scholarly social science journals where the author(s) have combined a description of the findings with a discussion about their significance and implications.
+It's not unusual to find articles in scholarly journals where the author(s) have combined a description of the findings with a discussion about their significance and implications.
 You could do this.
-However, if you are inexperienced writing research papers, consider creating two distinct sections for each section in your paper as a way to better organize your thoughts and, by extension, your paper.
+However, if you are inexperienced writing college-level research papers, consider creating two distinct sections for each section as a way to better organize your thoughts and, by extension, your paper.
 Think of the results section as the place where you report what your study found; think of the discussion section as the place where you interpret the information and answer the "So What?" question.
 As you become more skilled writing research papers, you can consider melding the results of your study with a discussion of its implications.

 Driscoll, Dana Lynn and Aleksandra Kasztalska.
 Writing the Experimental Report: Methods, Results, and Discussion.
 The Writing Lab and The OWL.
 Purdue University.